HasanatJahan/codebase-doc-generator/README.md

 ## Configuration
 1. Create a `.env` file in the root directory.
 2. Add the following environment variables:
    ```
    GITHUB_TOKEN=your_github_token
    GREPTILE_API_KEY=your_greptile_api_key
    ```

 ## Usage
-Run the tool using the following command:
+Run the tool using one of the following commands:
 ```
 npm start <github_repository_url>
 ```